-We continue to offer our nurture breakfast club for pupils requiring support for social and emotional needs, this includes several pupils deemed 'disadvantaged'.
-In particular, for those children deemed at risk of being persistently absent.
-Emotional and social support is provided to pupils from our Inclusion Mentor.
-Records of support are held on our online safeguarding platform.
+We were able to continue to offer our nurture breakfast club for pupils requiring support for social and emotional needs, this includes several pupils deemed 'disadvantaged'.
+Emotional and social support was provided to pupils from our Inclusion Mentor and Parent Support Partner, both of whom worked with individual pupils and families to support them through the pandemic.
+Records of support are held on our online safeguarding platform and by our parent support partner.

-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.
-Pupil behaviour last year has greatly improved.